i7/extensions/Nathanael Nerode/README.md

+The "master" branch of the directory contains extensions for use with the most recent development version of Inform (10.2).
+The "10.1" branch contains extensions for use with the 10.1 version of Inform.

 The files in this directory, to the extent that they are written by Nathanael Nerode, are licensed under the Creative Commons Attribution 4.0 International Public License (CC-BY), which is the standard license for Inform 7 Extensions.